detarmstrong/Obelisk/README.md

 # Obelisk

 Obelisk is a companion to the Redmine project management application that runs on the Linux/Mac/Windows desktop.
-Use it to speed up the creation and organization of tickets using simple keyboard shortcuts:
+Use it to speed up the creation and organization of tickets using simple keyboard shortcuts.

 ## Usage